Animal Outlook: Undercover investigations

-Animal Outlook has conducted multiple undercover investigations into conditions facing animals raised for food in the U.S.

 Egg farms

 The group conducted an investigation into the living conditions at Maryland henhouses, documenting corpses found in group cages and rescuing some of the hens found in the worst conditions.
 One of the farms documented, owned by ISE America, housed more than 800,000 hens.
 Following a tip about substandard conditions at the farm, Animal Outlook requested permission to visit the farm before proceeding with an undercover investigation.

 The spokesperson for the owner of the farm in question said that the conditions found at the farm were "normal industry practices".
 While one of the farms asserted that the video footage was not taken at its farm, Animal Outlook had filmed its GPS location as well as mail addressed to the farm in question.

 In early 2006, an Animal Outlook investigation inside a Pennsylvania egg farm led to criminal charges of 35 counts of animal cruelty against the owner and manager of the farm, the first case of its kind.
 Although, charges were pressed by a local animal control officer after viewing a video provided by Animal Outlook, the owner and manager of the farm were eventually acquitted in 2007.